nikitos1550/hi3519v101_go/README.md

 More about facility structure you can read in corresponding [readme file](./facility).

 ### Deploy development enviroiment
-After you logged into ssh, suppose
+After you logged into ssh, you should clone repo and prepare it:
 ```console
 foo@build-hisi:~$ git clone https://github.com/nikitos1550/hi3519v101_go -b testing
 foo@build-hisi:~$ cd hi3519v101_go